 The Fund is actively managed.
-The Investment Adviser has discretion to select the Fund's investments.
 The Investment Adviser has discretion to select the Fund's investments and is not constrained by any benchmark in this process.
 The MSCI All Countries World Index should be used by investors to compare the performance of the Fund.